ros-visualization/oculus_rviz_plugins/README.md

 render in full screen mode on your Oculus headset.
 It must be registered as secondary screen for this to work.

-This is how the Display should look in windowed mode:
+This is how the Display should look like in windowed mode:

 ![ScreenShot](doc/screenshot.png)